infamousjoeg/conjur-action/README.md

-# CyberArk Conjur GitHub Action
+# CyberArk Conjur Secret Fetcher

+GitHub Action for secure secrets delivery to your test environment using CyberArk Conjur.

 ## License